Finite Population Identification and Design-Based Sensitivity Analysis: Empirical Applications

 The ATE point estimate is $13$ late parents, suggesting that the addition of a fee \emph{increased} the number of late parents per week by 13.
 To quantify the uncertainty around this estimate, we conduct a design-based sensitivity analysis.
-Figure \ref{fig:Gneezy} in the introduction shows the results, which we briefly discussed already.
+Figure \ref{fig:Gneezy} in the introduction shows the results, which we discussed already.
 First consider the breakdown point, $\underline{p}(K^\text{bp}) = 65$\%.
-So there is at least a 65\% chance that the ATE is non-negative, according to our randomization based prior distribution.
-Although this does not attain conventional levels of ``confidence'', like 95\%, it is nonetheless a non-trivial inference given that our dataset only contains 10 units in it.
+So there is at least a 65\% chance that the ATE is non-negative, according to our robust empirical Bayesian interpretation.
+Although this does not attain conventional levels of ``significance'', like 95\%, it is nonetheless a non-trivial inference given that this dataset only contains 10 units.
 This conclusion can also be seen in figure \ref{fig:GneezyDesignBased2}, which plots $\Theta_I(K(\alpha))$ as a function of $1-\alpha$.
 All sets with probabilities smaller than 64\% contain only positive values.
 Moreover, even for large probabilities, the sets $\Theta_I(K(\alpha))$ are still mostly in the positive region.
 For example, the 90\% set is about $[-6, 22]$.
 There is at least a 90\% chance that the true ATE is in this set.
-Overall, these findings suggest that there is reasonably strong evidence that the ATE is in fact positive.
+Overall, these findings suggest that there is reasonably strong evidence that the ATE is positive.